fvckgrimm/twitch-stream/README.md

 The script will continuously check for the stream and start recording when it's live.
 To stop, use Ctrl+C (Cmd+C on macOS).

 Note: If you choose not to convert the .ts files, you can watch them with media players like [MPV](https://mpv.io/) or [VLC](https://www.videolan.org/).
+### Run with mprocs

+An example config for [mprocs](https://github.com/pvolok/mprocs) is provided to allow running multiple instances for multiple streamers in an easy to manage way.
+Combine with a tool like [zellij](https://github.com/zellij-org/zellij) or [tmux](https://github.com/tmux/tmux/wiki) to allow for background checking and recording.

+Once the mprocs.yaml file is set, simply run `mprocs`.

 ## Configuration